Neuroscience of Motivated Behavior

 Hunger and competing survival needs

 Hunger has the remarkable ability to override other motivational drives—including competing needs like itch, maternal care, social interaction, and even pain—to facilitate food consumption.
-Agouti-related peptide (AgRP)-expressing neurons in the arcuate nucleus of the hypothalamus are essential in this process as their activity is recruited by hunger, and through multiple discrete projections they have the capacity to facilitate food consumption and suppress neural circuits that promote behaviors that compete with food consumption.
+Agouti-related peptide (AgRP)-expressing neurons in the arcuate nucleus of the hypothalamus are essential in this process as their activity is recruited by hunger, and through multiple discrete projections they have the capacity to facilitate food consumption.
 Using a combination of behavior, optogenetic manipulation, and photometry, I study the mechanisms through which AgRP neurons interact with neural circuits for fear to understand how behavioral choices are made at a network level, and how organisms prioritize concurrent motivations.

 Hypothalamic response and adaptation to exercise